Flymist23/DnD_Warehouse/README.txt

+This is the ETL portion of my project

+for convenience sake, I'm not forcing users to get the repository where the uniqueTable.tsv is from.
+Instead I've made a folder for it.
+This makes it much easier for Peers to review it.
+In production that folder would house the repository and the relative data file path of Get_DnD_Raw_From_Repos.py would be different.
+Furthermore, that would allow for automatic updates when the remote repository updates.

-Purpose of these the files in these folders is to show the data pipeline and under normal circumstances would likely be unecessary to house on a local machine.
+Purpose of these the files in these folders is to show the data pipeline and under normal circumstances wouldn't likely be unecessary to house on a local machine.

+THE POWERSHELL SCRIPT LIKELY NEEDS TO BE MANUALLY EXECUTED
 NOTE: ALL PATHS ARE RELATIVE WHERE APPLICABLE
     -some may need changing
     -Also the Powershell script may need to be manually run